FOOTNOTES CHAPTER SEVENTEEN

 [11] This story was recalled by my mother, who in turn remembers it being told by her own mother Margaret Watkins (Cassidy).

 [12] Death certificate of Bridget O'Neill.
-The age given for Bridget on her death certificate, 75 yrs, seems doubtful.
-It is inconsistent with her age of 49 years recorded in the shipping records thirteen years previously.
-It would seem much more likely that Bridget was 64 or 65 years old at the time of her death.
+The age of 75 yrs given for Bridget on her death certificate, is inconsistent with her age of 49 years recorded in the shipping records thirteen years previously.
+Presumably if she was at least 18 at the time of the birth of her first child it would seem much more likelythat Bridget was 65 or 66 years old at the time of her death.

 [13] The information regarding George Watkins Jr. was obtained from the "Geelong Advertiser" of April 1st 1895.